Lyse Doucet: Other activities

 "L Einaudi: Elegy For The Arctic" by Ludovico Einaudi.

+She was Michael Berkeley's guest on BBC Radio 3's Private Passions on 13 September 2026 when her choices included Toumani Diabaté playing the kora, and Edward Elgar's Nimrod, performed by the West-Eastern Divan Orchestra conducted by Daniel Barenboim.

 Awards and recognition

 In 2002, she was the only journalist to accompany Afghan President Hamid Karzai to his brother's wedding, where an assassination attempt was made.
 Doucet last interviewed Ahmed Wali Karzai in April 2011, shortly before his assassination.

 In 2003, she was awarded a Silver Sony Award for News Broadcaster of the Year for her interview with Yasser Arafat in his compound in Ramallah.

 In 2007, she was named International Television Personality of the Year by the Association for International Broadcasting.
 She also received the News and Factual award from the organisation Women in Film and Television.

 Doucet won a Peabody and a David Bloom award in 2010 for her film on maternal mortality in Afghanistan, along with producer Melanie Marshall, Shoaib Sharifi and cameraman Tony Jolliffe.
 She won Best News Journalist at the 2010 Sony Radio Academy Awards.

 In 2012, her team was awarded an Edward Murrow award for radio reports from Tunisia.

 In 2014, her team was part of the BBC's Emmy award for its coverage of the Syrian conflict.
 Doucet was also awarded the ITV Studios Achievement of the Year Award at the annual Women in Film and Television Awards in London.

 In 2015, Doucet won the Sandford St Martin trustees’ award "for her commitment to journalism and her intelligent and clear reporting of the religious elements of global events".
 She also received a Bayeux-Calvados Award for war correspondents.
 She also won One World Media's Radio Award for a documentary on Afghan women.

 In 2016, she was awarded the Columbia School of Journalism Award for exceptional journalist achievement.

 At the 2017 International Media Awards, Doucet was awarded the Outstanding Contribution to Broadcasting Award.
 The award is given to journalists whose body of work has led to better understanding, and as a consequence increased prospects for peace.
 She also received the Charles Wheeler Award for Outstanding Contribution to Broadcast Journalism by the British Journalism Review.